5harad/threshold-test/README.md

 --------------

 download.py
-  - downloads the original North Carolina traffic stop data as received from the state as a tar file
+  - Downloads the original North Carolina traffic stop data as received from the state as a tar file
-  - input: NA
+  - Input: NA
-  - output: saves orig_data folder in data
+  - Output: saves orig_data folder in data

 to_tsv.py
-	- converts the original txt files to tsv files
+  - Converts the original txt files to tsv files
-	- input: .txt files (in orig_data folder)
+  - Input: .txt files (in orig_data folder)
-	- output: .tsv files (in orig_data folder)
+  - Output: .tsv files (in orig_data folder)

 data_processing.R
-	- combines tsv files and saves two clean RData files in data/
+  - Combines tsv files and saves two clean RData files in data/
-	- input: orig_data/*.tsv files
+  - Input: orig_data/*.tsv files
-	- output
+  - Output
     - "north_carolina_complete.RData" includes all stops in the original files
 	- "north_carolina.RData" includes only stops from the top 100 local police departments used for the paper

 fit_main_result.R
-	- runs the model in Stan and saves result (3 objects) in output/
+  - Runs the model in Stan and saves result (3 objects) in output/
-	- input: data/north_carolina.RData
+  - Input: data/north_carolina.RData
-	- output
+  - Output
     - obs: the data frame containing aggregate statistics for each police department and race
 	- fit: the fit object returned by Stan
 	- post: the posterior object returned by Stan

 generate_plots_main_result.R
   - generates Figures 3-7 and Tables 1-3 in the paper, and saves in output/

 generate_numbers_main_result.R
   - prints out the statistics relating to the main result quoted in the paper

 robustness_tests.R
   - implements the omitted variable bias tests (age, year, time, gender), and the placebo tests (season, weekday), and saves results in output/

 threshold_noise.R
   - implements the threshold heterogenity test for 0% - 5% noise

 generate_plots_model_checks.R
   - generates Figures 1,2 8-10 in the paper, and saves in output/

 generate_numbers_model_checks.R
   - prints out all other statistics quoted in the paper